chingu-voyage4/Bears-Team-5/docs/feeds.md

 ## **get feed**
 ----
-get a list of articles by providing the desired listing filters
+get a list of articles by providing the desired listing filters, lists are ordered by date from newest to oldest.

 * **URL**